zarf-dev/zarf/docs/13-walkthroughs/2-deploying-zarf-packages.md

 ## System Requirements

-- You'll need an internet connection to grab the Zarf source code that includes the Helm OCI chart example
+- You'll need an internet connection to grab the pre-requisites (such as the Zarf source code that includes the Helm OCI chart example)

 ## Prerequisites